Bellerathon/AusTVguides.com-public/README.md

 # AusTVguides.com

-// This repo is not actively updated, this is a seperate public repo for illustrative purposes but is 95% the same as the main private repo
+// This repo is not actively updated and does not contain any real commits, this is a seperate public repo for illustrative purposes but is 95% the same as the main private repo

 Completed from scratch a deployed full-stack web application that generates a TV guide for any broadcast catchment in Australia.
 Fully interactive with information modals for every TV show, filtering for date/time/channel.